Rencontre East: Aquaculture

 Aquaculture is an important economic driver, with the advent of salmon farming.
 As of July 2011, aquaculture in Rencontre East became fully operational, with more than 20 of the town's people working on the three sites.
 Combined, there are more than 2 million salmon in the sites.
 As the traditional cod and lobster fisheries are waning, mostly because it becoming uneconomical to do so and the age of the fishermen nearing that of retirement, modern fish farming will reverse the downturn of the town.
 Rencontre East was one of the areas in Fortune Bay affected by the September 2019 event in which 2.6 million farmed salmon died.
 Following the die-off, images of salmon residue being dumped into the ocean near Rencontre East were widely circulated in local media.

 Infrastructure

 All the roads are dirt and ATVs are the main source of transportation.
 The community uses breakwaters to hold the roads in place and keep the water from washing them away.

 The town has a grocery store (Judy's General Store), a volunteer fire department, an all grade school (St. Stephen's) and a community centre.
 There are two churches, one Anglican, St. Stephen's, and one Catholic, St. Joseph's, of which is no longer in use and the building condemned.

 St. Stephen's all-grade school has just a few students, from kindergarten to grade 12.

+The community (misspelled as "Re [sic] East") is notable as the only location excluded by name from Canadian Tire's ship-to-home service for large items, which is available to any other location within a 100 kilometre radius of a Canadian Tire store.
+Rencontre East is approximately 50 kilometres away from the Canadian Tire store in Marystown as the crow flies, but as noted previously it is only reachable by ferry.